theycallmelj/Cognition-Hackathon/README.md

+# Fractal Tech Hackathon
+I got the ball rolling on this voice bot project during a congtion hackathon at Betaworks because, well, I thought it'd be pretty awesome.
+But ran out of steam.
+Because, honestly, I still think it's a cool idea, and I believe in it.
+So I tried to finish it here.

 # Cognition-Hackathon
 The opensoulcode directory is for sandbox code and setting up the soul.
 The call-llm was taken from the eleven public repo and then modified to use the new soul code.